afaur/dotfiles-local/gpg.md

 ## Signing GIT Commits

-To obtain your key (for me this was `8D515E0C`), run the following and look for "sec:" which stands for "secret key".
+To obtain your key, run the following and look for "sec:" which stands for "secret key".

 You'll see it in the following format: `length/KEY creation_date`.